Posted: 1/21/2020 | January 21st, 2020

 So, you can buy them, but be really careful and do your research into the projects you’re supporting.

-3. Fight for better flying – We need to put the pressure on airlines to improve fuel efficiency through new aircraft designs and operations, like implementing the usage of biofuels and planes that run on clean electricity, plus modernizing their fleets.
+3. Fight for better flying – We need to put pressure on airlines to improve fuel efficiency through new aircraft designs and operations, like implementing the usage of biofuels and planes that run on clean electricity, plus modernizing their fleets.
 For example, the new Dreamliner has very fuel-efficient engines that reduce CO2 emissions by about 20% in comparison to the planes it replaced.
 Pressure airlines and fly newer, more fuel-efficient planes when you can.
 Additionally, try to fly an airline that is generally fuel-efficient.

 4. Calculate your footprint – As we’ve seen, sometimes it’s better to fly.
 Sometimes it’s not.
 Use a carbon calculator for your trip to see which mode of transportation has the lowest carbon footprint for your trip.
 If flying is a bad option, look for alternatives like trains, ridesharing like BlaBlaCar, or the bus.
 Some suggested carbon calculators are: